-The response message only contains the sessionID.
+The response message only contains the sessionId.
 The following example shows the typical response of a release request:

 '''

-"jsonrpc":"2.0",

-"id":3,
+"id": 36,

 "result": {

-"sessionId":"c93e5bf0-4fd0-4888-9411-765ff5d89b93"
+"sessionId": "bd4d6227-0463-4d52-b1c3-c71f0be68466"

+},

+"jsonrpc": "2.0"

 }

 '''

-5.4 Subscribe
+2.4.5 Subscribe

 Subscribe message requests the subscription to a certain kind of events in the specified object.
 The parameter object indicates the id of the object to subscribe for events.
 The parameter type specifies the type of the events.
-If a client is subscribed for a certain type of events in an object, each time an event is fired in this object, a request with method onEvent is sent from Kurento Media Server to the client.
+If a client is subscribed for a certain type of events in an object, each time an event is fired in this object, a request with method on Event is sent from Kurento Media Server to the client.
 This kind of request is described few sections later.

-A subscribe reqest contains the following parameters:
+A subscribe request contains the following parameters:

 - method (required, string).
 Value is subscribe. - params (required, object).
-Parameters for the invocation of the create message, containing these members: - constructorParams (required, object).
-Additional parameters.
-As minimum, the identifier of the media pipeline should be included here. - type (required, string).
+Parameters for the invocation of the subscribe message, containing these members: - type (required, string).
 Media event to be subscribed.
-Allowed Values: - · CodeFound Event: raised by a ZBarFilter when a code is found in the data being streamed.
+The allowed values are the following: - CodeFoundEvent: raised by a ZBarFilter when a code is found in the data being streamed. - ConnectionStateChanged: Indicates that the state of the connection has changed. - ElementConnected: Indicates that an element has been connected to other. - ElementDisconnected: Indicates that an element has been disconnected. - EndOfStream: Event raised when the stream that the element sends out is finished. - Error: An error related to the MediaObject has occurred.

-- · ConnectionStateChanged: Indicates that the state of the connection has changed. - · ElementConnected: Indicates that an element has been connected to other. - · ElementDisconnected: Indicates that an element has been disconnected. - · EndOfStream: Event raised when the stream that the element sends out is finished. - · Error: An error related to the MediaObject has occurred. - · MediaSessionStarted: Event raised when a session starts.
-This event has no data. - · MediaSessionTerminated: Event raised when a session is terminated.
-This event has no data. - · MediaStateChanged: Indicates that the state of the media has changed. - · ObjectCreated: Indicates that an object has been created on the mediaserver. - · ObjectDestroyed: Indicates that an object has been destroyed on the mediaserver. - · OnIceCandidate: Notify of a new gathered local candidate. - · OnIceComponentStateChanged: Notify about the change of an ICE component state. - · OnIceGatheringDone: Notify that all candidates have been gathered. - sessionId (required, string).
+- MediaSessionStarted: Event raised when a session starts.
+This event has no data. - MediaSessionTerminated: Event raised when a session is terminated.
+This event has no data. - MediaStateChanged: Indicates that the state of the media has changed. - ObjectCreated: Indicates that an object has been created on the media server. - ObjectDestroyed: Indicates that an object has been destroyed on the media server. - OnIceCandidate: Notify of a new gathered local candidate. - OnlceComponentStateChanged: Notify about the change of an ICE component state. - OnIceGatheringDone: Notify that all candidates have been gathered. - object (required, string).
+Media element identifier in which the event is subscribed. - sessionId (required, string).
 Session identifier.

-The following example shows a request message requesting the subscription of the event type EndOfStream on the object 311861480.
-The sessionId is also included:
+The following example shows a request message requesting the subscription of the event type EndOfStream on a PlayerEndpoint Media Element:

 '''

-"jsonrpc":"2.0",

-"id":4,

-"method":"subscribe",

-"params":{

-"object":"311861480",

-"type":"EndOfStream",

-"sessionId":"c93e5bf0-4fd0-4888-9411-765ff5d89b93"
+{

+"id": 11,

+"method": "subscribe",

+"params": {

+"type": "EndOfStream",

+"object": "6ba9067f-cdcf-4ea6-a6ee-d74519585acd_kurento.MediaPipeline/76dcb8d7-5655-445b-8cb

+"sessionId": "bd4d6227-0463-4d52-b1c3-c71f0be68466"

+},

+"jsonrpc": "2.0"

 }

 '''